Principles

 Permaculture Design Principles

-• Just as Permaculture guilds bring together different plant species to support a thriving ecosystem, local citizen groups can pool diverse perspectives, skills, and resources to build robust communities.
+Just as Permaculture Guilds bring together different plant species to support a thriving ecosystem, local citizen groups can do the same by pooling diverse perspectives, skills, and resources to build robust communities.

-• Create platforms where these groups can share their experiences, compare best practices for sustainability, and collaborate on projects that have both local and national impact.
+Similarly, inter-community collaboration could take the form of platforms where community groups can share their experiences, compare best practices for sustainability, and collaborate on projects that have both local and national impact.

-Below is a mapping of each Permaculture design principle to how Democracy 2.0 could be structured and operated.
-Each principle is adapted to guide a resilient, adaptive, and inclusive system of governance that mirrors the thoughtful, sustainable practices found in permaculture.
+Below is list of each Permaculture design principle showing how Democracy 2.0 could be structured and operated.
+Each principle is adapted to guide a resilient, adaptive, and inclusive system of governance that mirrors the thoughtful, sustainable practices found in Permaculture.

 1. Observe and Interact